Ethiopia's Tigray crisis: What is happening and how you can help

 How is CAFOD responding to the crisis?

-We have a local presence in Ethiopia and are working with local church and aid agencies to respond to this growing crisis.
+We have a local presence in Ethiopia and are working with local church and aid agencies to respond to the crisis.
 We are supporting the work of the Ethiopian Catholic Church and Caritas Internationalis.

-In multiple locations around Tigray, we have been able to support with the delivery of temporary shelter materials, blankets, sleeping mats, cooking items and hygiene kits for families displace by and made homeless by the conflict.
+- supporting with the delivery of temporary shelter materials, blankets, sleeping mats, cooking items and hygiene kits for families displaced by and made homeless by the conflict.